CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/index.rst

 - :doc:`actuator-limits`
    - Documents how to retrieve and configure software and hardware actuator limits.

-- :doc:`signal-logging`
+- :doc:`swerve/swerve-overview`
-   - Information on the signal logging API used for capturing signal traffic on the bus.
+   - Documentation on the swerve API.

 - :doc:`chrp-playback`
    - Information on playing music and sounds using the Orchestra API.

-- :doc:`swerve/swerve-overview`
-   - Documentation on the swerve API.

 .. toctree::
    :maxdepth: 1